SWF-Lab/DappChef-ProblemsDB/README.md

 {
     "name": "DappChef Rewards NFT #<problemNumber>",
     "description": "DappChef is a Ethereum Smart Contract Development Learning platform.
-Solve the coding problem, then you can mint the Reward NFT!", "attributes": [
+Solve the coding problem, then you can mint the Reward NFT!", "solver": "<address>, the problem solve",
+    "approver": "<address>, the key address storing in the server to sign(approve) minting request now", "problemSolvedTimestamp": "<int>, the timestamp which user solved the problem", "attributes": [
         {
           "display_type": "number",